Generic Name: desmopressin (DES-moe-PRES-in)

 Ask your health care provider any questions you may have about how to use desmopressin solution.

 Important safety information:

-- Follow the fluid intake instructions given to you by your health care provider very carefully.
+- Low blood sodium levels have rarely happened with desmopressin solution. if not treated, this can be fatal.
+Follow the fluid intake instructions given to you by your health care provider very carefully.
 Serious side effects may occur if you drink too much liquid while taking desmopressin solution.